-None known.
+Fire Incompatibility None known.
 5.3.
-Advice for firefighters

-- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water courses. - Fire Fighting

-Use fire fighting procedures suitable for surrounding area - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - Equipment should be thoroughly decontaminated after use.
+Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use water delivered as a fine spray to control fire and cool adjacent area.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire.
+Equipment should be thoroughly decontaminated after use.
+Fire/Explosion Hazard Combustible.
+Will burn if ignited.

-Fire/Explosion Hazard